Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 Here it also creates a new `mint`, `amountMath`, and formal `brand` for the argument, and returns all four new objects.
 All are in one-to-one associations with each other.

+Note: Usually you'd want to create a `localAmountMath` via other means.
+See the [Amount Math page](./AmountMath.md).

 In this case, you used the string 'quatloos' to name the `brand`.
 As good programming style, you included the `brand` name in the variable names where you store the new `issuer`, `mint`, `amountMath`, and `brand`.